 It’s always fun to hear a day’s hunting described by different members of the hunt.
 Years ago I would ask Mrs. A how the day had been, and she would assure me, “They ran and screamed all day.”
 When Mr. B was queried, he said, “They had a bit of a flurry.”
 When Mr. C was asked the same question, “They didn’t do a thing.”
 This past Thursday, however, everyone at Green Creek Hounds (Carolinas) agreed it was a barnburner!

 Hounds met at Coxe Road where a few of the young entry thought the deer they saw were worth a go.
 Puppies were reprimanded, and they hacked obediently through the woods to East Green Creek Road.
 It was a cool, misty morning with great scenting conditions.
 This is known as coyote country.
 Tot sent the pack into covert and allowed them to trail for ten or fifteen minutes, and then they opened.
-All hounds were on (thirty couple), and the cry was ear-splitting.To read more, log in (above) or click to subscribe.
+All hounds were on (thirty couple), and the cry was ear-splitting.To read more, a subscription is required.
+Log in or click here to subscribe.